Ashford Hospitality: Nothing But A Speculative Bet (NYSE:AHT)

 Already in the next quarterly earnings, the leverage will rise, the accumulated deficit for the preferred stockholders widen, and important capex activities will be avoided.
 All this will lead to worsened financial position and make the path to recovery very challenging.

-Nevertheless, we have to consider that almost all of AHT's debt obligations are non-resource, meaning that the management can just decide to hand back its properties to cancel the outstanding loans.
+Nevertheless, we have to consider that almost all of AHT's debt obligations are non-recourse, meaning that the management can just decide to hand back its properties to cancel the outstanding loans.
 Even if the management succeeds and keeps some properties on the balance sheet, it will take a lot of capital to make up for the postponed capex and preferred payments.
 It will be way more difficult to cover these accumulated needs with significantly smaller portfolio.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.